Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/compliance/get-started-core-ediscovery.md

    OR

-  - Microsoft 365 licence de module complémentaire conformité F5 ou F5 Security & Compliance
+  - Microsoft 365 Frontline F5 Compliance or F5 Security & Compliance add-on license

   AND